Mane nears Bayern return but Coman to miss Gladbach trip

 Mane missed Senegal's run to the last 16 of the World Cup in Qatar after being required to undergo surgery in November.

-Last month, coach Julian Nagelsmann suggested the former Liverpool man could be fit to feature in Bayern's Champions League last-16 tie against Paris Saint-Germain, but he was not involved as the Bundesliga champions claimed a 1-0 first-leg lead in the French capital on Tuesday.
+Last month, coach Julian Nagelsmann suggested the former Liverpool man could be fit to feature in Bayern's Champions League last-16 tie against Paris Saint-Germain but he was not involved as the German champion claimed a 1-0 first-leg lead in the French capital.

 Mane is making progress in his recovery, though, and Nagelsmann believes heck could be involved in a matchday squad after as little as one week of full training.